Sam Spiegel

-Samuel P. Spiegel (November 11, 1901 – December 31, 1985) was an American independent film producer born in the Galician area of Austria-Hungary.
+Samuel P. Spiegel (November 11, 1901 – December 31, 1985) was an American independent film producer.
 Financially responsible for some of the most critically acclaimed motion pictures of the 20th century, Spiegel produced films that won the Academy Award for Best Picture three times, a Hollywood first for a sole independent producer.

 Early life

-Spiegel was born to a German-speaking Jewish family in Jarosław, Galicia, Austria-Hungary (until 1772 in Polish Crown, now in Poland).
+Spiegel was born to a German-speaking Jewish family in Jarosław, Galicia, Austria-Hungary (later modern Poland).
 His parents were Regina and Simon Spiegel, a tobacco wholesaler.
 He received his education at the University of Vienna.
 He had an older brother, Shalom Spiegel (1899-c.
 1984), who was a professor of medieval Hebrew poetry.

 Career

-Spiegel worked briefly in Hollywood in 1927 following a stint serving with Hashomer Hatzair in Palestine.
+Spiegel worked briefly in Hollywood in 1927 following a stint serving with Hashomer Hatzair in Mandatory Palestine.
 He then went to Berlin to produce German and French adaptations of Universal films.
 In 1933 he fled Germany following the election of the Nazi party and increased antisemitism.
 As an independent producer, Spiegel helped produce a number of European films.

 In 1938, he emigrated to Mexico and subsequently the United States.

 Between 1935 and 1954, Spiegel billed himself as S. P. Eagle; after that he used his real name.
 His nickname was the "velvet octopus" after his propensity to entwine himself with women in the back of taxis and manage Hollywood with a velvet touch according to Billy Wilder.
 He loved London and admired the British, as is reflected in his films The Bridge on the River Kwai (1957) and Lawrence of Arabia (1962), both of which won seven Academy Awards including Best Picture.
 Starting with the 1951 film The African Queen, he produced films through his British-based production company Horizon Pictures.